dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

   GUESTBOOK_KEY: '12345abc-1234-5678-1234-567890abcdef'
 ```
 ::::tip
-In production, we recommend storing the key in an environment variable instead of plaintext.
+In production, we recommend storing API keys and other secrets in an environment variable instead of plaintext.
 To do this, change the configuration to `GUESTBOOK_KEY: ${ENV_GUESTBOOK_KEY}` and set `ENV_GUESTBOOK_KEY` in your environment prior to starting or deploying the app.
 See the [Configuration Guide](../api-reference/configuration#environment-variables) for more details.
 ::::

 ### 4.2.
 Sign the Guestbook from the App